We are regularly adding to and updating these COVID-19 FAQs. If you have questions that are not answered here, please reach out to email@example.com.

 How do I forward mail already shipped to my school mailbox?

-Please contact the Campus Mail at 540-665-4522 or email@example.com.
-They are working limited hours on main campus but will be happy to get your packages back to you as soon as possible.
-The hours are Monday and Wednesday from 9am-12pm.
-Every other Friday (payroll weeks) from 9am-12pm.
+Please contact Campus Mail at 540-665-4522 or email@example.com.
+Campus Mail is operating with limited hours on main campus but is happy to get your packages back to you as soon as possible.
+Its hours are Wednesdays from 9 a.m. to noon, and every other Friday (payroll weeks) from 9 a.m. to noon.

 What are the symptoms of COVID-19?